 A site plan conforming to the requirements for a preliminary plan as set forth in the Subdivision Rules and Regulations of the Planning Board.
 Additionally materials are subject to Bridgewater Zoning Ordinance Sections 10.6.4 &10.6.5 Procedures and Contents of Plan shall be required with the exception of receipt of seven (7) copies of Plans instead of five (5) copies.

-8.X Design Standards
+8.7.6 Design Standards

 Unit Makeup